Distance: 406 km in 28h 12min

 Total Climb: 7587m

 Rough sections: 5 plus 1 ford

 A route constructed to represent ‘A Good Day’s Cycling’ on some of the races that Mike Hall rode in various parts of the world.
 Starting from Llandrindod Wells, the ride takes the road to Beulah and onwards to Tregaron.
 As a ‘warmer-up’, the Devil’s Staircase is the first challenge of the day.
-After a breather passing through the Cors Caron nature reserve on the NCR82, the ride heads back East on tracks along side the Claerwen Reservoir to The Elan Valley.
-Rising up The Elan Valley and down to the head of The Cwmystwyth Valley, the ride then takes the lane through Llangurig and onto Llanidloes.
+After a breather passing through the Cors Caron nature reserve on the NCR82, the ride heads back East on tracks alongside the Claerwen Reservoir to the Elan Valley.
+Rising up the Elan Valley and down to the head of The Cwmystwyth Valley, the ride then follows the NCR818 to Llangurig and the N8 onto Llanidloes.
 There will be a choice of nominated control cafes here.
-The ride then continues through the Hafron Forest, Staylittle, Machynlleth to the coastal town of Tywyn.
+The ride then continues through the Hafren Forest, Staylittle, Machynlleth to the coastal town of Tywyn.
 Onwards to Dolgellau along NCR82 (see website header image) you will find a control on this lane.
 Rising out of Dolgellau on through Dinas Maldwydd to tackle Bwlch-y-Goes en-route to Lake Vyrnwy.
 Onwards over more grass dessert and then a flattish section to Newtown.
-Climbing out of Newtown to (and through) the sleepy market towns of Knighton, Presteigne and Kington followed by a final stretch along deserted lanes for an arrivee in Llandrindod Wells.
+Climbing out of Newtown to (and through) the sleepy market towns of Knighton, Presteigne and Kington followed by a final stretch along deserted but not forgiving lanes for an arrivee in Llandrindod Wells.
 The ultimate ‘Day Ride’.
 The route follows public rights of way throughout, some sections are on rough lanes/tracks and it is recommended that bikes are fitted with a minimum of 28mm tires.

 Track and profile overview